 The terms Bell Cow and Workhorse are attached to running backs without merit.
-“This guy should get the workhorse role in that offense.”
+“This guy should get the workhorse role in the offense.”
 “That guy is a bell cow in that system.”
 The entire coaching staff blends into a single unit – numerous coaches forming into one system and one philosophy.
 At least in theory, the head coach should want coaches to best fit his head coaching vision.
 There are 32 systems and philosophies and all 32 will be unique to the other.
 And yes, bad teams will need to throw the ball more since they are trailing and playing catch up.
 You get the point.

 In 2020, Derrick Henry led the league in rushing attempts with 378 carries equating to 73% of his team’s rushing attempts.
 James Robinson had 71% of the Jaguars’ carries with 240 carries.
 Robinson had 138 fewer carries than Henry but only a 2% difference in the percentage of their team’s carries – Henry and Robinson were the top two in terms of percent of their team’s carries.
 How do we identify what a true Bell Cow or Workhorse running back is?
 Here are my operational definitions for the two terms: